 Having volunteer work on your résumé shows a potential employer that you're selfless and have passions outside of the office, but lying about doing volunteer work gives the exact opposite impression.
 If you want to add a volunteering section to your résumé, then actually make the effort to help out at a dog shelter or a local soup kitchen.

 It's extremely common to start applying to jobs in a new city before you move there, and employers tend to be understanding of this fact so long as you explain to them your plans to relocate.
 But when you lie about already being in the city where you're applying for jobs, it makes thing a bit more complicated—seeing as, when you're asked to come in for an interview, it's assumed that you can be there, in person, within a reasonable amount of time.

 Nobody checks what type of degree you graduated with and whether you actually graduated, right?
 Wrong.
-According to a poll of 2,000 hiring managers conducted by CareerBuilder, 28 percent of employers have caught interviewees lying about their academic degrees.
-If you left college just one class short of graduating, it’s better to be honest about this with an explanation as to why—some of the most successful people in the world never graduated college, and that’s nothing to be ashamed of!
+According to a poll of nearly 2,200 hiring managers conducted by CareerBuilder, 33 percent of employers have caught interviewees lying about their academic degrees.
+If you left college just one class short of graduating, it's better to be honest about this with an explanation as to why—some of the most successful people in the world never graduated college (see: Bill Gates), and that's nothing to be ashamed of!
 And with or without a college degree, you should use the education section of your résumé to highlight relevant coursework and assignments.

 As you're scrolling through jobs on Indeed, you suddenly happen upon the job of your dreams.
 The only problem?
 It requires a degree in accounting or business, and you majored in communications in college.
 It might feel like your only option here is to lie about your major, but most companies would sooner overlook the college major of a qualified candidate than they would a blatant untruth.